 What Happens to Disposable Dishes, Anyway?

 After you use them for 20 minutes or so, petroleum-based plastic disposables do not conveniently disappear.
-Discarded in the trash, they will end up in landfills where, it is estimated, it will take them anywhere from 10 to 100 years or more to decompose.
+Discarded in the trash, they will end up in landfills where, it's estimated, they will take anywhere from 10 to 100 years to decompose.
 In the process, they'll release dangerous hydrocarbons.
-A greener alternative would be to collect them for drop-off at a recycling center -- that is, if they will be accepted.
-Disposable plastic dishes are usually Resin Code no. 6, which means that they are relatively expensive to recycle compared with other types of plastic.
+A greener alternative would be to collect them for drop-off at a recycling center -- that is, if they'll be accepted.
+Disposable plastic dishes are usually Resin Code no. 6, meaning they're relatively expensive to recycle compared with other types of plastic.
 Reusing single-use dishes is not recommended.
 Their plastic breaks down with washing, making them prone to leach chemicals into your food.

 What Happens to Reusable Dishes?